 In simple terms, finance is the term to describe borrowing money to pay for your car and paying back the finance company in instalments over a period of time.
 Having a good credit score increases your chances of being accepted for finance.

 A guarantor is someone who formally guarantees to pay the finance if the young driver is unable to make the repayments.
-Non-payments could affect both of your credit scores and result in repossession the car.
+Non-payments could affect both of your credit scores and result in repossession of the car.

 IPT stands for Insurance Premium Tax.
 This is a tax that must be added to General Insurance premiums in the UK.
 All insurance quotes on our website are inclusive of IPT at the current rate set by the Government.